Before AGI arrives, we need to figure out how to make AI understand, adopt, and retain our goals. -- Max Tegmark (2019) in Brockman (ed.)

 See Self-Driving Cars, Run-Away Trams, & “Unavoidable” Accidents

 See John Brockman (ed.), (2019) Possible Minds.
 25 Ways of Looking at AI. throughout.
-Also, there is a natural tendency for consensus on criteria to evaporate as research becomes more intense, precise and specialized; especially when choice of criteria bears on economic or political interests.
+Also, there is a natural tendency for the breadth of consensus on criteria to diminish, proportionally, as research becomes more intense, precise and specialized; especially when choice of criteria bears on economic or political interests.
 See Rozycki,EG (2010) The Indeterminacy of Consensus:

 masking ambiguity and vagueness in decision.